Malte von Matthiessen ’66

 David Goodman ’69

-Goodman is a principal of North Arrows LLC and a founding partner and principal of e-Solar Properties LLC.
-He is the president of The Andrew Goodman Foundation for Human Dignity and Civil Rights, a nonprofit named in honor of his older brother Andrew, who with James Chaney and Michael Schwerner were murdered by the Ku Klux Klan on June 21, 1964.
+Goodman is a principal of North Arrows, LLC since 2004.
+Previously, he was founder and CEO of United American Energy Corp., an independent electric power producer.
+He is also the president of The Andrew Goodman Foundation for Human Dignity, social justice and Civil Rights, a nonprofit named for his older brother Andrew, who with James Chaney and Michael Schwerner, were murdered by the Ku Klux Klan on June 21, 1964.
 He holds a bachelor's degree in civil engineering from Antioch College and an MBA from Stanford University.

 Edward H. Richard ’59